kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 the final deconvolution.
 As shown in figure :ref:`borders` the region boundary can be clearly seen.
 A region-wise deconvolution is done taking the adjusted boundary-weight for reducing artifacts into account.
-But simply merging all deconvolved regions together yields the shown result for some regions.
+But simply merging all deconvolved regions together yields the shown artifacts for some regions.
 This may be caused by incorrect PSF estimates for some regions resulting in contrast differences to neighboring regions.